Power of attorney

 Power of attorney is a legally binding agreement, It is documented and signed by both the principal and the agent.
 It gives an agent the right to make decisions relating to the principal’s health and financial matters.
 POA documentation shows the specific sets standards of the agreement and the extent of authority and power that is conveyed to an agent.
 It also shows in detail, the limitations of the transferred authority and powers.
 This documentation is only valid after it has been filed with the relevant country or state authorities.
 After filing, it is subject to review or cancellation by the granter, either orally or in written form, at any time that they deem necessary.

 Although it is one of the best ways to safeguard one’s interests, establishing power of attorney is a very delicate endeavor which requires proper understanding of how it works and the different types of POA that exist today.
-As a principal, it is very important to ensure that the agent that you designate is skilled and capable of effectively executing the power and authority that you confer to them.
+As a principal, it is very important to ensure that the agent that you designate is skilled and capable of effectively executing the power and authority that you confer with them.
 The agent should be a like-minded person whom you know well, trust and can be relied on to remain loyal and make decisions in your interest.

 There are different types of power of attorney that can be used to confer authorities depending on the prerogatives that are to be conveyed or the applications.
 They include; Durable, Non-durable, Limited, Health Care and Springing POA.
 They can either be witnessed or unwitnessed, written or in some unique cases, oral.
 Durable POA gives the agent or attorney-in-fact the authority to make decisions or take actions based on specific directives given by the grantor.
 The authority is usually conferred in situations that are likely to last for a foreseeable future.
 It is the most common type used today in situations such as payment of tax, debts, or the collection of income.